 The minimum age to collect SSI is 65 unless the individual is officially designated as blind or disabled by the Social Security Administration.
 Under these circumstances, persons age 18 and over can be eligible.

-There are no disability or health requirements to qualify for Supplemental Security Income.
-However being blind or disabled supersedes the age requirement of 65 years.
+There are no disability or health requirements to qualify for Supplemental Security Income unless the applicant under aged 65.
+Being blind or disabled supersedes the age requirement of 65 years.

 Notable exceptions to countable resources are:

 One marital status does not affect eligibility directly, however it does so indirectly by increasing the couple's monthly income limit.

 Veteran status does not affect eligibility.
 However those collecting veterans' pensions may find themselves ineligible as their income may exceed the limit.

 There are no geographic requirements however it should be noted that some states offer additional SSI assistance beyond what is available at a federal level.